Burnaby History, Family Crest & Coats of Arms

 The name of De Burneby was represented in Northamptonshire and Bedfordshire in the 13th century.
 As to underscore that entry, we must look to Bedfordshire to find the first entry for the family in early rolls.
 The Hundredorum Rolls of 1273 listed John de Burneby as holding lands there at that time.

 Early History of the Burnaby family

-Another 334 words (24 lines of text) covering the years 1429 and 1600 are included under the topic Early Burnaby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnaby research.
+Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Burnaby History in all our PDF Extended History products and printed products wherever possible.

 Burnaby Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Burnaby are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Burnaby include: Burnaby, Burnby, Bernaby, Burneby and others.

 Early Notables of the Burnaby family (pre 1700)

 Notables of the family at this time include Charles Barnaby ( fl.
 1700-1703), author of four comedies.
 "The dedications to the printed editions of two of his plays are to the Duke of Ormonde and Lord...